microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 |[az-service-single-region](./../infra/templates/az-hello-world/README.md)| ![image](https://user-images.githubusercontent.com/10041279/67302608-bf2af700-f4b6-11e9-9add-846bd2df42be.png) |
 |[az-isolated-service-single-region](./../infra/templates/az-hello-world/README.md)| ![image](https://user-images.githubusercontent.com/10041279/67302203-2ac09480-f4b6-11e9-839f-19d40abd51ae.png) |

-Building a template will always involve thoughtfully choosing a mix of *Cobalt Module*s that already exist or were created by you.
+Building a template will always involve thoughtfully choosing a mix of *Cobalt Module*s that already exist or using a Terraform module created by you.
 This section of the walkthrough will be an exercise in building *CIT*s for Cobalt.
 Happy templating! 😄

 > *Have you completed the quickstart guide?
 Deploy your first infrastructure as code project with Cobalt by following the [quickstart guide](./2_QUICK_START_GUIDE.md).*